FreeCAD/FreeCAD/src/Mod/CAM/Path/Tool/assets/README.md

         asset_class: Type[Any]  // class of the asset type, e.g., ToolBit

-        serialize(obj: Any) bytes // Converts object to bytes dependencies(data: bytes) List[Uri] // Finds dependency URIs in bytes create(data: bytes, dependencies: Dict[Uri, Any]) Any // Creates object from bytes and resolved dependencies id_of(obj: Any) str // Returns the unique ID of an asset object }
+        serialize(obj: Any) bytes // Converts object to bytes dependencies(data: bytes) List[AssetUri] // Finds dependency URIs in bytes create(data: bytes, dependencies: Dict[AssetUri, Any]) Any // Creates object from bytes and resolved dependencies id_of(obj: Any) str // Returns the unique ID of an asset object }
     AssetAdapter *-- AssetManager: has many